ionic-team/stencil/readme.md

 Protoype and mono-repo for `ionic-core`, `ionic-ui` and a demo app.
-Each project is already hooked up so theres no npm link BS do deal with for now.
+Each project is already hooked up so theres no npm link BS to deal with for now.

 ### Initial Setup